Lutheran Church Of Hope

 Key outcomes

-• Page layouts and navigation that prioritize clarity and user intent over vague or overly simplified labels.
+Page layouts and menus prioritize clarity over vague or overly simplified labels.

 More Case Studies